theoharisstergiou/Python-game/README.md

 # Python-game
 A project i created for a course in my university.
-The goal was to create, at a given time, a game using python as close as possible, as the given game called River Raid created for Atari.
+The goal was to create a game, using python, as close as possible to the given game called River Raid created for Atari.